About online and alternative delivery method courses (I-PIRP/ADM)

 What personal information is required to take the course?

 The sponsors collect personal information to verify your identity and your participation.
 This can include identity information like the DMV ID Number (Client ID Number) from your NY State driver license and your name and date of birth.
 You should make sure to use your name exactly as it appears on your New York State Driver License (don’t use “nick names”).
 The sponsor will also collect credit card information for the course fee.
 Under the I-PIRP requirements, your personal information must be protected.

 Identification and participation information can also include biometrics like keystrokes, facial recognition or voice recognition.

 Is my personal information kept after I finish the course?

 Read the privacy and security information at the web site of the I-PIRP sponsors.
 The sponsors are required to store your personal information on a secure server for a time period specified by DMV.

 The DMV verifies the security of the servers that host the course.

 What is done to ensure that the person who registers for the course is the person who takes the course?

 Each course sponsor has different methods to validate that the person who registered for the course is the same person who takes the course.
 Any person who attempts to defraud the system or who accepts a course completion certificate and its associated benefits without having personally completed the entire course has committed a crime and may be subject to prosecution, fines and imprisonment.

-IMPORTANT: If you don’t have a New York State DMV ID Number (Client ID Number) from your NYS driver license, the ADM course completion can’t be applied to your license record.
-You may have to file Request for Driver and/or Vehicle Record Information form (MV-15) before you attempt to take an ADM course.
+IMPORTANT: If you don’t have a New York State DMV ID Number (Client ID Number) from your NY State driver license, the ADM course completion can’t be applied to your license record.
+You may have to file Request for Driver and/or Vehicle Record Information form (PDF) (MV-15) before you attempt to take an ADM course.